10 October 2019

 You have to know the technology BUT you must quit programming

-You probably don’t have time to stay up-to-date with every little bit of new technology released.
+Chief Technology Officer job is busy enough that you probably don’t have time to stay up-to-date with every little bit of new technology released.
 And guess what – you don’t have to do it.
-Your main goal as Chief Technology Officer is to have enough theoretical and practical knowledge to recognise whether a certain solution – let it be a new language, tool or open-source – is worth trying out and eventually introducing to the company’s technology stack or not.
-If the solution makes the cut, your job is to explain complex technicalities to your management and come up with a complete solution that can be presented to potential clients.
+Your main goal as Chief Technology Officer is to have enough theoretical and practical technological knowledge to recognise whether a certain solution – let it be a new language, tool or open-source – is worth trying out and eventually introducing to the company’s technology stack or not.
+If the solution makes the cut, CTO job is to explain complex technicalities to your management and come up with a complete solution that can be presented to potential clients.
 All that has to happen without writing a single line of code.
-As I’ve written in my previous article for the first-time CTO, most of us have to say “bye-bye” to programming early on and trust our developers on coding-related issues more.
+As I’ve written in my previous article for the first-time CTO, most of us have to say “bye-bye” to programming early on and trust our tech team members on coding-related issues more.
 So in order to be up-to-date, I advise you to do one thing…

-You need to talk to your people about technology on a regular basis.
+Chief Technology Officers need to talk to their engineering people about technology on a regular basis.
 Don’t be afraid to ask them about recent news – you’d be surprised how often they will find something worth exploring.
 Listen to what they say and stay open-minded.
-Developers will really appreciate that they are given the opportunity to have a real influence on the company’s tech stack.
+Devs will really appreciate that they are given the opportunity by their CTO to have a real influence on the company’s tech stack.
 If you give them proper motivation, they will voluntarily come to show you their recent discoveries and interesting solutions their CTO might have missed.

 You have to consult people BUT you must have your own opinion

 This leads us to the next issue – everybody has an opinion on everything.
-It’s no different in software development.
+It’s no different in tech and software development.
 Now that Chief Technology Officer’s opinion is the one that matters the most, it’s very easy to slip into dictatorship mode.
-As you probably suspect though, that doesn’t work at all (and as far as I know, CTO job description doesn’t include a coup).
+As you probably suspect though, that doesn’t work at all (and as far as I know, CTO job description doesn’t include leadership over a coup).

 HINT: Consult the problematic issues and implement ideas but never take it out on your team if your final decision turned out to be a bad one.

-It’s very important that you clearly define what you expect from people (apart from good coding).
+According to basic management skills, it’s very important that you clearly define what you expect from people (apart from good coding).
 Examples?
-Saying “Please explain to the customer what you are doing in the project because I know you’re an expert”, or “You can work remotely but I expect you to be in constant contact with the rest of the team because the client requires it” rather than giving orders without an explanation works wonders.
+Saying “Please explain to the customer what you are doing in the project because I know you’re an expert”, or “You can work remotely but I expect you to be in constant contact with the rest of the tech team because the client requires it” rather than giving orders without an explanation works wonders.
 Nobody likes to be bossed around even by the Chief Technology Officer.

-Your team needs to know they matter and their opinions can be taken into consideration, so make sure that they are heard.
-During the meeting, all possible options and their consequences have to be said out loud.
-As the CTO, you’re automatically the decision-maker, you take responsibility for your choices and hope that the team will support you.
+Your tech team needs to know they matter and their opinions can be taken into consideration, so make sure that their position and software development experience is heard.
+During the meeting, all possible strategy options and their business and technological consequences have to be said out loud.
+As the CTO, you’re automatically the decision-maker.
+Chief Technology Officer role here is quite simple, yet difficult – you have to take responsibility for your choices and hope that the engineering and management teams will support your executive vision.

 You have to keep control over everything BUT you must delegate tasks